St. Patrick’s Day may fall on a Saturday this year, but it doesn’t mean you can’t still celebrate it in the office!

 At the heart of LEGO Serious Play is the belief that we’re all innovators.
 And although it’s common to underestimate and doubt the importance of our ideas, they are all valid.
 Even more important is the notion that failure is a natural, necessary part of innovation and we should embrace it as an inevitable step towards our eventual success.
 Sometimes you need to create a few ugly ducks to get to your swan.
 A crucial part of the experience was the inspiration of watching others think, create, collaborate and then share their thinking and point of view.
 Working with a team of positive people that you trust, who share the same mission and vision, gives you a sense of freedom to sometimes fail individually but to eventually succeed together.

 Min Basadur pioneered the “How Might We” form of questioning, to create and foster a culture of innovation.
 By using three simple words “How might we…” when tackling a challenge, it encourages a team effort while also suggesting possible solutions.
 Similar to “Build a Duck,” there are no right or wrong answers – only ideas.

 I’ve added LEGO Serious Play to the fond memories I have of LEGO – from building unique vehicles outfitted with laser beams to helping my niece build her first LEGO project.
 But, more important than the memories, I came away from the exercise with a deeper appreciation of my coworkers.
 Perhaps we should take a cue from our LEGO pieces when we’re dealing with our coworkers - our many different shapes, sizes, angles, colours; can fit together to create amazing things.

-We encourage you to learn more about LEGO Serious Play and have little fun team building.
+We encourage you to learn more about LEGO Serious Play or contact us for details and have fun team building.